zarf-dev/proposals/0051-v1beta1-schema/README.md

 ### Zarf Helm Chart Changes

-The ZarfChart object will be restructured.
-The new object is defined below.
-Exactly one of `helm`, `git`, `oci`, or `local` must exist for each `components.[x].charts`, and their objects look like below.
-The fields `localPath`, `gitPath`, `URL`, and `repoName` are all removed from the top level of `components.[x].charts`.
+The ZarfChart object will be restructured to match the code block below.
+Exactly one of sub-objects `helm`, `git`, `oci`, or `local` must exist for each `components.[x].charts`.
+The fields `localPath`, `gitPath`, `URL`, and `repoName` will be removed from the top level of `components.[x].charts`.
 See [#2245](https://github.com/defenseunicorns/zarf/issues/2245).

 During conversion, Zarf will detect the method of consuming the chart and create the proper sub-objects.
 If a git repo is used then `@` + the `.version` value will be appended to `.gitRepoSource.URL`.
 This is consistent with the current Zarf behavior.

 Zarf uses the top level `version` field to determine where in the package layout file structure it will place charts.
-This makes the field necessary for create and deploy, and therefore it must be carried over using the strategy defined in the removed fields section of [0048](https://github.com/zarf-dev/proposals/pull/49/files).
+This makes the field necessary for deploy, and therefore it must be carried over using the strategy defined in the removed fields section of [0048](https://github.com/zarf-dev/proposals/pull/49/files).
 Newer versions of Zarf will ensure that Zarf works whether or not `version` is set.
-Packages created with the v1beta1 schema will leave `version` empty, and therefore not work with previous versions of Zarf.
+Packages created with the v1beta1 schema will leave `version` empty, and therefore not work with earlier versions of Zarf.
 When support is dropped for v1alpha1 packages the `version` field will be dropped entirely.
-Note, this process is applied to internal conversion so that there is no change in behavior when v1alpha1 packages use  function signatures that container v1beta1 objects. `zarf dev convert` will simply move the top level `version` field to the right sub object, or drop it when not applicable.
+Note, this process is applied to internal conversion so that there is no change in behavior when v1alpha1 packages use  function signatures that contain v1beta1 objects. `zarf dev convert` will simply move the top level `version` field to the right sub object, or drop it when not applicable.

 ```go
 // ZarfChart defines a helm chart to be deployed.